rodney42/node-ghoma/README.md

 Change log
 ----------
+* Version 1.1.0
+  - Support for energy measurements.
+Inspired by the fhem module implementation.
+  - Plug object contains the firmware version.

 * Version 1.0.7 (thx to msteiger)
   - Typo fix: t(r)iggered.
 This may break current listeners that use this property.
   - Enhancement : express example return a plain state endpoint.
 The info endpoint returns all informations.